-Racy actress, Adah Isaacs Menken, appears in last performance
+Racy actress Adah Isaacs Menken appears in her last performance

 Little is definitively known about the private life and early history of actress Adah Isaacs Menken.
 She seems to have been born in Louisiana, either in New Orleans or in nearby Milneburg, in 1835, but other sources place her birth in Tennessee.
 She always claimed to have been born into a Jewish family, but some scholars contend that she was raised Catholic and converted to Judaism with her first marriage.